Read more about each workshop by clicking on the titles below.

 -

-We will look at how to do Short Term Ministry trips well, both for the benefit of the goers and for the global partner who receives the team.
+Join Pastor Brad Nelson as he explores how to do Short Term Ministry trips well, both for the benefit of the goers and for the global partner who receives the team.

 Led by Brad Nelson